signetlabdei/sem/docs/getting-started.rst

 ===============

 SEM operates on a simulation campaign paradigm.
+Simulation campaigns are thought as a collection of results obtained from running an ns-3 simulation with different parameters.
+A simulation campaign is contained in a single json database for portability, and is accessible through a CampaignManager object, which is provided by this library.
-Simulation campaigns are accessible through a CampaignManager object.
-Through this class it's possible to create new campaigns, load existing ones, run simulations and export results.
+Through this class it's possible to create new campaigns, load existing ones, run simulations and export results to other formats.

 Creating a new simulation campaign
 ----------------------------------